aspose-cloud/tutorials.aspose.cloud/content/omr/english/generate-form/using-sdk/_index.md

 Install-Package Aspose.Omr.Cloud.Sdk
 ```

-For other programming languages, visit the [Aspose.OMR Cloud GitHub repository](https://github.com/aspose-omr-cloud) to find the appropriate SDK.

 > Try it yourself: Install the SDK for your preferred programming language and verify that it's correctly added to your project.